 All doctoral students are required to complete residency.
 Residency allows students to concentrate focused time on their degree, acquire the necessary "habits, attitudes, skills, and insights" (CGS, 2005) required for contributions to scholarship, and have opportunities to work closely with other scholars including faculty and other graduate students.
 These scholarly skills, attitudes, and experiences go beyond acquiring knowledge in classes and beyond experience in professional practice.
-Graduate School residency requirement description:

-https://secure.graduateschool.vt.edu/graduate_catalog/policies.htm?policy=002d14432c654287012c6542e363000c
+The Graduate School residency requirement description may be found in the Graduate Catalog: https://secure.graduateschool.vt.edu/graduate-catalog/.